 Well, it doesn't have to always be like that!
 I know, that's easier said than done, but changing the way you perceive study and school has the potential to make it a lot easier for you and improve your general mood and happiness.

 In the blog below, I'll show you some thought processes that you could try use to change your attitude and make study and school a bit more enjoyable.
+You can also choose to listen to the tips via The Studyclix Podcast, where Eimear and Nessa talk about their tips for staying positive:

 Focus on the end-goal instead of the road there: